Hong Kong to ban all incoming flights from the UK over coronavirus concerns

 Those arriving in Portugal have to quarantine “at home or a place indicated by the health authorities” unless they can prove that they received their second vaccine dose a fortnight before arrival.

-These quarantine rules only apply to those travelling to mainland Portugal – no Madeira.
+These quarantine rules only apply to those travelling to mainland Portugal – not Madeira.

 Malta has also put restrictions on UK travellers with authorities announcing that only "fully-vaccinated travellers" will be allowed to enter the country from the UK – children under 12 will be permitted if they are accompanied by parents or guardians who have had both doses.